tacocats/2DEngine/README.md

 ----------
 **What does this engine use?**
-This engine is written completely in java, including all tools for it.
+This engine is written in java, while most tools for it are written in Python.
 This engine uses Lightweight Java Game Library 3, which is Java library that enables cross-platform access to popular native APIs useful in the development of graphics (OpenGL), audio (OpenAL) and parallel computing (OpenCL) applications.
+The tools use the Tkinter GUI library for Python.
 LWJGL can be obtained here https://www.lwjgl.org/

 ----------